act-rules/act-rules.github.io/_rules/non-visual-reference-alternative-9bd38c.md

 ## Assumptions

-- This rule assumes that [visual reference words](#visual-reference-words) are forms of information conveyed through presentation, because of this, failing this rule fails both [Success Criterion 1.3.1: Info and Relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships) and [Success Criterion 1.3.3: Sensory Characteristics](https://www.w3.org/TR/WCAG21/#sensory-characteristics).
+- This rule assumes that [visual reference words][] are forms of information conveyed through presentation, because of this, failing this rule fails both [Success Criterion 1.3.1 Info and Relationships][sc131] and [Success Criterion 1.3.3 Sensory Characteristics][sc133].
 Presentation is not limited to CSS and includes images such as the image of a circle with text.

 - This rule assumes that non-visual users will interpret some visual reference words as meaning "ahead" or "backwards" in the reading order.
 For example in most contexts "see the content below" will mean ahead in the DOM tree reading order which is not a visual reference and should pass this test.
 Note however that the DOM tree reading order can be different from the visual order of things, which could result in "see the content below" only referring to the visual order of things in which case it is not a correct reference.